Donders-Institute/docker-swarm-setup/doc/tutorial/basic.rst

 *Bind mount* is another way of keeping container data persistent by binding host's filesystem structure into the container.

-Assuming we have a ``htmldoc`` directory on the host's filesystem, and there is a file ``index.html`` in this directory.
+In the files you downloaded to the host you are working on, there is a directory called ``htmldoc``.
+In this directory, we have prepared our ``index.html`` file.

 .. code-block:: bash

-    $ pwd
-    /home/honlee/tmp/basic/htmldoc
-    $ ls
+    $ ls ~/tmp/basic/htmldoc
-    index.html
+    hello.php index.html

-We can then bind the directory ``/home/honlee/tmp/basic/htmldoc`` into the container's ``/var/www/html`` directory when starting the contianer.
-The ``index.html`` file will then appear as ``/var/www/html/index.html`` within the container.
-Use the following command:
+By binding the directory ``~/basic/htmldoc`` into the container's ``/var/www/html`` directory, the ``index.html`` file will appear as ``/var/www/html/index.html`` in the container.
+This is done by the following command at the time of starting the container:

 .. code-block:: bash
     :linenos:

     $ docker stop myhttpd
     $ docker run -rm -d -p 8080:80 \
-    -v /home/honlee/tmp/basic/htmldoc:/var/www/html \
+    -v ~/tmp/basic/htmldoc:/var/www/html \
     --name myhttpd httpd:centos

 .. hint::
     While doing the bind mounts in the container, the benefit is that one can change the files on the host and the changes will take effect right in the container.
+In addition, if new files are created in the container, they will also appear on the host.